 Anderson made the shocking revelations while speaking on behalf of her charity, the Pamela Anderson Foundation, which supports animal rights, human rights, and environmental issues.

 Raped at 12 and Gang-Raped at 14

 At age 12, Anderson was raped while playing a board game at a friend's house.
-"I went to a friend's boyfriend's house," she recounted on her blog.
+"I went to a friend's boyfriend's house," she recounted in a now-deleted blog post:

 Love of Animals Saved Pam: 'That's Why I'm Vegan'

 Anderson said her love of animals helped her heal after her traumatic early experiences.
 Pamela joins a long list of celebrities who suffered childhood sexual abuse, including Teri Hatcher, Anne Heche, Ashley Judd, Queen Latifah, Fiona Apple, Cheryl Burke and Oprah Winfrey.